ROCm/HIP/docs/install/build.rst

 .. note::

-   HIP runtime is not buildable on Windows as it depends on closed source components.
+   The HIP runtime is only buildable on Linux.

 Build HIP tests
 =================================================